 Jen Mazur is the Marketing Director of HMI, the world’s premier manufacturer of concrete lifting and leveling equipment.
-Founded in 1979, the company has a long-standing record of training and supporting ambitious and successful entrepreneurs who are serious about owning their own business in the virtually recession-proof concrete-raising industry.
+Founded in 1979, the company has a long-standing record of training and supporting ambitious and successful entrepreneurs who are serious about starting a turnkey business in the virtually recession-proof concrete-raising industry.

 Join us as she shares her helpful tips for individuals who are in the market to purchase a business opportunity and get it right…

 What is the single strongest piece of advice you would have for someone just starting out in business for themselves?

 Learn everything you can about the opportunity you are looking to start.
 Learn from others’ mistakes.
 Utilize those that have traveled the road before you and ask as many questions as possible.
 Ask about daily operations, business structures, marketing―know what you are getting into.
 Take a test drive!

 HMI offers the best kind of test drive.
 We will teach you every aspect of the business and let you get hands-on with the equipment.
 With no obligation to purchase equipment, our training seminars allow you to learn every detail of the business from experienced individuals.

 What marketing strategies have you found to be most successful in growing your business?

 Mass marketing is for fools!
 Get specific and get in front of your ideal audience.
 Profile your ideal/profitable customer and make sure to get right in front of them!
 Only market within your profitable service area, it is a waste of money to market any further.
 Direct mailing lists or email blasts can get you in front of the specific audience you are looking for.
 We teach these and many other successful marketing strategies for a concrete-raising business in our training seminars.
 There are benefits to doing something for many years because you have tried so many different approaches that your knowledge can be a jump-start for those looking to start the same business.